 352 Walls/Gainesville Urban Art Initiative.
 The 20 murals of Gainesville reflect the vibe of the state’s largest public university, University of Florida.
 Some challenge viewers to think about social issues, other create space for contemplation and one memorializes a promising football player cut down in the prime of his life.
 New murals are added each year, painted by local and international artists.
 Plan your downtown wall walk armed with addresses and back stories about each mural.

 Ocala Murals.
 There’s a luscious watermelon and some tomatoes sprouting on a water tank in Ocala, celebrating the area’s agriculture roots.
-There aren’t a lot of murals in the city but the water tank is worth a detour, as is a bucolic line of trees on the Seminole Feed Warehouse, complete with a line of Muscovy ducks marching along.
+The water tank is worth a detour, as is a bucolic line of trees on the Seminole Feed Warehouse, complete with a line of Muscovy ducks marching along.
 And, there's more on the way.

 Capital Murals, Tallahassee.
 The capital city is home to Florida State University and also boasts some of the state’s most interesting murals.
 Most districts of the city, including Frenchtown, downtown and FSU, have murals depicting everything from music to ecology, big dreams to street scenes.
 There are self-guided walks and maps, too.